Chemistry Courses

 This course looks at liquid and gas chromatography, capillary electrophoresis, electrochemistry, and radiochemistry.
 Included are sample preparation, data analysis, and method optimization.

 Prerequisite: CHEM 361.
-Three credits and lab.
+Three credits and laboratory.

 391 Chemistry Seminar I